Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Cincinnati

 Propane vs. Natural Gas vs. Heating Oil: Cincinnati Home Heating Fuel Comparison

 Homeowners have a host of fuels to choose from when it comes to heating.
-Natural Gas is the most popular choice in Cincinnati, used by 213,974 or 60% of households.
-The 2nd most popular primary heating fuel for Cincinnati families is Electricity, used by 129,520 homes (36%).
-The rest of the homes are heated with Propane (2%), Other (1%), Heating Oil (1%), and Wood (0.2%).
+Natural Gas is the most common choice in Cincinnati, used by 213,974 or 60% of families.
+The next most popular primary heating fuel for Cincinnati residents is Electricity, used by 129,520 homes (36%).
+The remaining homes are heated with Propane (2%), Other (1%), Heating Oil (1%), and Wood (0.2%).

 Cincinnati Residential Primary Home Heating Fuel (in Number of Households)